coffeejunk/simpletorrent/README.md

-A very incomplete bittorrent implementation in ruby.
+# A very incomplete bittorrent implementation in ruby.

+`ruby run.rb` will download `debian-10.3.0-amd64-netinst.iso.torrent`

+This is _very, very_ work in progress.

 TODO: